Imarky05/Mars/README.md

 # Mars App Colony

 ## Description
-Learned how to use Angular 2 to build a single page application. being able to switch from 1 page to the other without loading the whole page but just loading html and also changing the url at the same time.
+Learned how to use Angular 2 with typescript to build a single page application. being able to switch from 1 page to the other without loading the whole page but just loading html and also changing the url at the same time.
 Learned how to get and post data to online API.

 ## Software: